JorjaFox/library/_source/_recaps/csi/zippered.md

 ## Quotes

-**Sidle** Catherine, who do you want to be?
+**Sidle:** Catherine, who do you want to be?
 Victim or killer.
-**Willows** I'll be the killer.
+**Willows:** I'll be the killer.
-**Sidle** I'll be the victim.
+**Sidle:** I'll be the victim.
 I've got a beer in my hand, standing in my own kitchen.
 I've got every kind of gun six meters that way.
 I'm heading that way when I'm shot.

 * * *

-**Sidle** The thing about tattoos, they're forever.
+**Sidle:** The thing about tattoos, they're forever.
 Doc, can I take this part to go?
 **Robbins** Not yet, but we deliver.